-“The New crew wanted a New York movie, whereas the Los Angeles crew wanted a Los Angeles movie.
+“The New York crew wanted a New York movie, whereas the Los Angeles crew wanted a Los Angeles movie.
 Texas is relatively new into film, so we just wanted to help make their movie – their way.
-We were tougher because they could handle the long hours, cold weather and the overall tension.”
+We were tougher because we could handle the long hours, cold weather and the overall tension.”

 According to Sammo, Yuen Biao would’ve reprised the role which Max Mok took over from.
 The only reason why he didn’t was because he was too busy working on Hero – the Corey Yuen movie which took one year to get made in Beijing, Tianjin and other locations.
 Unlike Sammo, Biao only directed one movie (A Kid from Tibet).
 This is what Biao had to say about it: